IBM/microservices-using-apiconnect-and-appconnect/README.md

 ## 6. Deploy Mongo DB

-In this pattern, mongo db will be deployed in a container.
-Perform the following steps to deploy Mongo DB in container.
+In this pattern, mongo db will be deployed in a container and will be used by all the microservices.
+Perform the following steps to deploy Mongo DB in a container.

 ```
    $ cd mongodb